huderlem/porymap/README.md

 ## Download

 Windows and macOS users can download Porymap below to start using it immediately.
-Older versions of Porymap may be downloaded from the [Releases](releases) page.
+Older versions of Porymap may be downloaded from the [Releases][releases] page.

  - [Download Porymap for Windows](https://github.com/huderlem/porymap/releases/latest/download/porymap-windows.zip).
  - [Download Porymap for macOS latest (arm)](https://github.com/huderlem/porymap/releases/latest/download/porymap-macos-latest.zip).